-Genealogy is about connecting… connecting people in families and communities and ancestries… and connecting people and documents and data.
+Genealogy is about connecting… connecting people in families and communities… and connecting people and documents to tell the story and bring it alive.
 The Beasley Study is about connecting Beasleys.

 Genealogy is about protecting what has been found… for now and for all generations so that the work is not lost.
 The Beasley Study is about preserving all we have learned for our families today and future generations.

 There are resources for genealogy where people find and share information.
 Among those are Ancestry, Family Search, My Heritage, and Find My Past.
 Some are free and some require subscriptions.
 Genealogists often maintain information in their own offices and on their own computers.
 Many also post information online that can be shared and preserved.
 A principal online location for the Beasley Surname Study is at Ancestry.com where all actively researched Beasley lineage trees can be accessed with permission.